CUBoulder-2017-IML4HCI/weather_whisperer/README.md

  5. Then connect the input wire that is for the pi.

 P-Mosfets:
- 1. Make sure that these are P-Mosfets, if they are N-Mosfets the ..... will be switched
+ 1. Make sure that these are P-Mosfets, if they are N-Mosfets the will be switched
- 2.
+ 2. ddd

+Soldering
+ 1. You will need solder, soldering iron and a perf board.
+ 2. Follow the schematic and solder it to the perf board

+Raspberry Pi
+ 1. Red wire = GPIO 20
+ 2. Blue wire = GPIO 21
+ 3. Green wire = GPIO 26
+ 4. Black wire = Power

+Debugging
+ 1. Check that you did not solder something wrong
+ 2. Check that the power is at the desired voltage
+ 3. Check that the potentiometer is at 9.8 kΩ
+ 4. Check everything is in the right GPIO pin

  ## iPhone App
  If you enter Boulder, CO the temperature will be taken from Pi Weather Station instead of Weather Underground